sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### Divide text into paragraphs

 Aiko divides the transcription text by sentences.
-If you want the text divided into paragraps, copy the text from Aiko, go to [ChatGPT](https://chat.openai.com), and use the following prompt.
+If you want the text divided into paragraphs, copy the text from Aiko, go to [ChatGPT](https://chat.openai.com), and use the following prompt.

 GPT-4: `Divide the text into paragraphs.
 Don't change the text otherwise: TRANSCRIPTION TEXT` GPT-3.5: `Remove newlines and divide the text into paragraphs.
 Don't change the text otherwise: TRANSCRIPTION TEXT`